SalazarMtzMiguel/ZettelKasten-Cinvestav/Proyecto de Tesis/Tesis Auto-Ingenieria/T002-Borrador Revision Sistematica.md

 **1. Self-architecting Systems**

-- What are the fundamental principles of self-architecting systems in software engineering?
+- ==What are the fundamental principles of self-architecting systems in software engineering?==

 - What are the main benefits and challenges of implementing self-architecting systems?

 - How has the concept of 'self-architecting systems' evolved in recent academic literature?